 Mold damage is a secondary factor that follows water damage.
 If the cause of the primary damage is not resolved in a timely manner and water is left standing or high moisture levels persist, mold growth may begin.
 Mold damage restoration should be informed by the results of lab testing and professional remediation expertise.

 Services affiliated with United Water Restoration Group have the specialized skills and equipment necessary to test for mold and interpret the results of analysis of air, bulk or surface spore samples.
 Accurate testing methods are helpful for identifying fungus subspecies and estimating the extent of an infestation based on concentrations of spores and microbial volatile organic compounds.
-Lab testing can also determine whether mycotoxins are present, which can help property owners and restoration professionals make informed decisions about mold cleanup and remediation.
+Lab testing can also determine whether mycotoxins are present, which can help property owners and restoration professionals make informed decisions about mold cleanup, removal, and remediation.

 What Is Mold Restoration and Remediation?

 Mold is a form of secondary damage that results from untreated water damage.
 As a result, the restoration process is slightly different than for primary damage.
 Fungus spores settle and begin to multiply based on the availability of food and moisture.
 While it is possible to use mold-resistant building materials and paints, the easiest way to stop mold in its tracks is to control moisture levels.
 If ambient moisture remains high and an organic, carbon-based source of nutrients such as cellulose, paper or wood is available, some form of fungus will probably grow.

 Certain subspecies of mold are known to produce mycotoxins, or microbial volatile organic compounds known to be toxic to animals and humans.
 Occupants of buildings infested with toxic mold may experience respiratory difficulties or other health issues.
 Professional testing is also important for anticipating mold damage restoration costs ranging from the type of personal protective equipment workers wear and the containment setup to the cleaning supplies and labor needed to complete a remediation job.